ovsidee/EduLibrary-Manager/README.md

-# 📚 TPO12 Book Library Management System
+# EduLibrary Manager

-A Spring Boot web application for managing a digital book catalogue with user authentication and role-based authorization.
+A Spring Boot web application with completed front-end for managing a digital book catalogue with user authentication and role-based authorization.

 ---

-## 🧭 Overview
+## Overview

 This project is a **Book Database Application Library**, developed as part of the **TPO12** coursework.
 It provides an online catalogue of books and role-based access for Readers, Publishers, Librarians, and Administrators.